greatorangejuice/React-Presentation/textForPresentation.md

 * ReactDOM

 ReactJS has own virtualDOM.
-Thanks this your ReactJs applications are crossbrawsers(переписать).
-And thanks this applications can be work faster.
+Thanks to that your ReactJs applications are crossbrawsers(переписать).
+And thanks to that applications can work faster.
-The main concept of virtual DOM - it is new render just changed some childes.
+The main concept of virtual DOM is a new render of just changed children.
 Not ALL DOM.

 * Props and State

-I said about state and props.
+I've just said about state and props.
 It's two connected things.
-If you need just one stateful component, you can transfer values of state thanks with props.
-It's like a bridge between parents and child components.
+If you need just one stateful component, you can transfer values of state thanks to props.
+It's like a bridge between parents and children components.